top of page

 • Mindfulness encourages awareness of the present moment.

-• Empathy fosters understanding and connection with others in particular the team members and communities.
+• Empathy fosters understanding and connection with team members and communities.

-• Trust builds confidence in oneself and in relationships – cultivating trust and safety that will facilitate discussion and sharing imperative for collective decision making in a team.
+• Trust builds confidence in oneself and in relationships, cultivating a safe environment for discussion and collective decision-making.

 • Transformation focuses on personal and team growth and change.